-Recently, I surveyed more than 20,000 teachers about their biggest challenge in math instruction.
-One of the most overwhelming responses was that their students don’t know their math facts.
-I have to agree that a lack of math fact understanding and memorization is an area of concern for me as well.
+Teachers agree that memorizing multiplication facts is such a challenging part of elementary school.
+In fact, I surveyed more than 20,000 teachers about their biggest challenge in math instruction.
+The most overwhelming response was that their students don’t know their math facts.
 This issue is a not a new trend.
-Math facts, especially multiplication facts, have been a hot topic since I was in elementary school.
+Math facts, especially memorizing multiplication facts, has been a hot topic since I was in elementary school.
 I still remember taking “mad minute” tests as a child where we had to solve a certain number of problems in one minute.

-We now know that teaching strategies through games and hands-on activities are more beneficial that repetitive drill.
-But it’s essential that the games and activities you use are intentional and follow a specific framework.
-To help me stay focused and intentional, I’ve created a series of systematic lessons and activities students can use to memorize and understand multiplication fact practice.
+We now know that teaching multiplication strategies through games and hands-on activities is more beneficial that repetitive drill.
+When using games to encourage memorizing multiplication facts, it’s essential that the games and activities are intentional and follow a specific framework.
+To help me stay focused, I’ve created a series of systematic lessons and activities students can use to memorize and understand multiplication facts.
 You can find those lessons in my TpT shop.

 In this post: